 What to bring

-This style of yoga is vigorous.
-You will most likely work up a sweat during class so you may want to bring a towel.
+The O2-style of yoga is athletic and heat-building.
+You will most likely work up a sweat during class so you may want to bring a hand towel.
 If you own a yoga mat, please bring it to class.
-We have mats and towels available at the studio for sale or rental ($1); yoga mat rental is free for first-time students.
+We have mats and towels available at the studio for sale or $2 cash-only rental; yoga mat rental is free for first-time students.
 You may want to bring a water bottle for after class — filtered water for refill is available at the studio.
-Please be sure to bring your sense of adventure and your sense of humor.
+Most important of all, bring your sense of adventure and your sense of humor.